carbonatefan/OPTiMAL/README.md

 ```
 mf6.npy
 ```
-as well as the sample dataset
+as well as the demo dataset
 ```
-SampleDataset.xlsx
+Demo.csv
 ```
 and, using functions contained in